 So how do you stay up-to-date with surges?
 Easy!

-The best surges are always on weekdays when most of the people go out for work and meetings because there are a lot of money to be made there.
+The best surges are always on weekdays when most of the people go out for work and meetings because there is a lot of money to be made there.

 I personally would like to stay at home on weekends and spend time with my family because on weekdays, I work early morning and usually reach home around 10 just in time to refresh and sleep.

-I remember driving some someone from Bukit Bintang to Sunway Pyramid midnight for 15 minutes and I managed to collect RM35.
+I remember driving someone from Bukit Bintang to Sunway Pyramid at midnight for 15 minutes and I managed to collect RM35.

 It’s fun and you’ll meet a lot of cool people and hot girls with drama 😉